RokyXN/RokyXN/README.md

 ## Stuff

-👩‍💻 I'm currently working on: BromineOS
+👩‍💻 I'm currently working on: NebulaKit

-🧠 I'm currently learning: Rust
+🧠 I'm currently learning: Rust & SCSS

 👯‍♀️ I'm looking to collaborate on: PPTOSes

-🤔 I'm looking for help with: PPTOSes
+🤔 I'm looking for help with: Java

 💬 Ask me about: Life